 All cameras should be switched on at the beginning of the VICO in order to allow for the identities of the participants to be checked.
 You may then wish to switch off your camera to reduce the bandwidth requirements and to switch it back on along with your microphone when you are given the floor by the chair.

-To be able to use the Skype Web App you should have at least 2Mbps of free up- and download bandwidth.
+To be able to use the Skype Web App, Zoom desktop client or Zoom mobile App for iOS or Android you should have at least 2Mbps of free up- and download bandwidth.

 At the beginning of the oral proceedings, the chair will explain how to file submissions and will provide the email address to be used by all parties.
 The member of the division receiving the email will forward the email with its attachment to the other members.
 Please note that emails from external parties to the EPO pass through filters and can take a few minutes to arrive if they include attachments.